MarkUGP/MarkUGP/README.md

 ## Hi there 👋

 👨‍🔬: Licenciatura en QFB
-:computer: Aprendiendo programacíon
+💻: Aprendiendo programacíon
-:drug: Mestría en Farmacología
+⚕️: Mestría en Farmacología
-:computer: Expeimentos in silico
+🖥️: Expeimentos in silico

 ### Vias de contanto
 ![email](mgonzalezp014@galumno.uaemex.mx)